echo718/C-MasterClass-for-2025/README.md

 	if invoke NumberSumCalculater method, results calculate all numbers

-4.we try to avoid multiple inheritance, otherwise too complex
-5. base keyword: within a derived class. base keyword is used to access base class member/method/properties
+4.we try to avoid multiple inheritance, otherwise too complex 5.base keyword: within a derived class. base keyword is used to access base class member/method/properties
 eg: call base.Show() in derive class, it will call parent Show method.
-6. Implicit/explicit Conversion转换:
+6.Implicit/explicit Conversion转换:
-implicit模糊 conversion doesn't require cast expression, explicit conversion: int d = (int)c=>c is decimal type
-7. upcasting: from derived class to base class=>work
+implicit模糊 conversion doesn't require cast expression, explicit conversion: int d = (int)c=>c is decimal type 7.upcasting: from derived class to base class=>work
-downcasting: from base class to derived class=>not work
-8. is operator: used to check if some object is of a give type, eg: string word="h"; bool isInt = word is int; we can use is operator to check the type, then case the variable
+downcasting: from base class to derived class=>not work 8.is operator: used to check if some object is of a give type, eg: string word="h"; bool isInt = word is int; we can use is operator to check the type, then case the variable
-9. as operator: type conversion, compared with cast, as will return null if case fails, but if use explicit conversion, will cause an exception if case fails.
+9.as operator: type conversion, compared with cast, as will return null if case fails, but if use explicit conversion, will cause an exception if case fails.
-10. Abstract class and method: abstract method can only be declared in abstract class, normal method can be declared in both abstract and non-abstract class. abstract method not provide any implementation. eg://Abstract method - no implementation public abstract void MakeSound();
+10.Abstract class and method:
+abstract method can only be declared in abstract class, normal method can be declared in both abstract and non-abstract class. abstract method not provide any implementation. eg://Abstract method - no implementation
+    public abstract void MakeSound();
 11.Sealed class and method: sealed class can't be inheritance, eg: sealed class Car{}, then next class if write:Car will cause error. sealed method can precent further overriding in child class.
-12. static class: can't be derive from them, eg: public static class A{public static methodName(){}}
+12.static class: can't be derive from them, eg: public static class A{public static methodName(){}}
 var test = new A()=>will cause error,
 correct: var test = A.methodName();
-static method can't be overridden because it's sealed method
-13. extension method: we can create a method and invoke without change resource code, it must be a static class and method, use this as the first parameter
+static method can't be overridden because it's sealed method 13.extension method: we can create a method and invoke without change resource code, it must be a static class and method, use this as the first parameter
 eg:
 namespace Polymorphism.Extensions